 Solid state power amplifiers utilize a solid state component, a transistor, to magnify the power of weak signals.
-This boosts the signal’s strength when it is overcome by noise or interference and provides a mock signal for predictions as to how the RF emissions will affect a device in the real world.
-Solid state power amplifiers, or SSPAs, are the most common amplifiers used for testing applications which call for a narrow bandwidth and require less voltage to power.
-Solid state power amplifiers are used for EMC testing in the communications, radar, aerospace, defense, medical technology, and other fields.
+This boosts the signal’s strength when it is overcome by noise or interference and provides a mock signal for predictions as to how the radio frequency (RF) emissions will affect a device in the real world.
+A solid state power amplifier, or SSPA, is the most common amp used for testing applications that call for a narrow bandwidth and require less voltage to power.
+Solid state power amplifiers are used for EMC testing in communications, radar, aerospace, defense, medical technology, and other fields.

-Solid state technology amplifies RF signals with the help of a series of combined field effect transmitters, or FETs.
+Solid state technology amplifies RF signals with the help of a series of combined field-effect transistors, or FETs.
 FETs are composed of semiconductor materials.
-Laterally diffused metal oxide semiconductors (LDMOS) are a common form of FET for a range of AB and pulsed applications including base station, broadcast and microwave testing.
+Laterally diffused metal oxide semiconductors (LDMOS) are a common form of FET for a range of AB and pulsed applications including base station, broadcast, and microwave testing.
 Gallium Arsenide (GaAs) and Gallium Nitride (GaN) are preferable for high-frequency use due to their electron mobility and high band gaps.